How Reg F is an opportunity for businesses to improve customer experience

 - 75% of millennials surveyed avoid phone because it’s time-consuming

 - 46% of millennials surveyed are avoiding a verbal confrontation

 - 64% of millennials surveyed are avoiding a whiny/needy person

 Ironically, this generation is always on their phone, they’re just not using it to make a phone call.
 Millennials want to communicate efficiently, and are more familiar with the infinite modes of digital communication than any other generation.
-If businesses want to not only get in touch with their millennial customers, but also ensure that communication experience is a positive one, voice calls aren’t it.
+If you want to not only get in touch with millennial customers, but also ensure that communication experience is a positive one, explore beyond dialler campaigns.

-This applies to the debt collection process as well – companies must adapt to how their consumers want to be communicated with to maintain a delightful customer experience.
-Adapting your communication strategy to the consumer’s preferences can take an unsavory experience like a request to repay an overdue debt and make it a little sweeter.
+Adapt to how consumers want to be communicated with to maintain a positive customer experience.
+This means evolving your communication strategy to consumer preferences to take an unsavoury experience like a request to repay an overdue debt and make it a little sweeter.

-Intelligent debt collection puts the power in the consumer’s hands, enabling them to communicate in their own time and on their own terms (remember that whole phone conundrum?
-Solved with intelligent debt collection!).
-By improving the timing of these communications, increasing personalization, and diversifying communication channels, businesses can improve debt resolution rates by up to 40%.
+It puts the power in the consumer’s hands, enabling them to communicate in their own time and on their own terms.
+Improving the timing of these communications, focussing on personalisation, and diversifying communication channels, businesses can improve debt resolution rates by up to 40%.

-InDebted has been prepared for Regulation F from the get-go, applying an omnichannel strategy from the start and leveraging a consumer-centric approach largely rooted in digital communications.
+InDebted has been prepared for Regulation F from the get-go, applying an omnichannel strategy from the start and leveraging a consumer-centric approach.